IAmJonoBo/n00plicate/docs/devops/TOOLCHAIN_UPGRADE_PLAYBOOK.md

 - Push migrations and regenerated lockfile in the same pull request.
 - Tag the release with semantic version notes covering Penpot, Qwik, React Native, and Tauri deltas.

-Following this routine ensures Mimic stays aligned with the latest open-source tooling while preserving the collision-free guarantees of the design-token pipeline.
+Following this routine ensures n00plicate stays aligned with the latest open-source tooling while preserving the collision-free guarantees of the design-token pipeline.